Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 The Linux jumphost will host the Kafka producer and Snowpipe streaming via [Kafka Connect](https://docs.snowflake.com/en/user-guide/kafka-connector-overview.html).

 The Kafka producer calls the data sources' REST API and receives time-series data in JSON format.
 This data is then ingested into the Kafka cluster before being picked up by the [Snowflake Connector for Kafka](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-kafka) and delivered to a Snowflake table.
-The data in Snowflake table can be visualized in real-time with [AMG (Amazon Managed Grafana)](https://aws.amazon.com/grafana/) and [Streamlit](https://streamlit.io)
+The data in Snowflake table can be visualized in real-time with [Azure Managed Grafana](https://azure.microsoft.com/en-us/products/managed-grafana) and [Streamlit](https://streamlit.io)
-The historical data can also be analyzed by BI tools like [Amazon Quicksight](https://aws.amazon.com/quicksight/?trk=56601b48-df3f-4cb4-9ef7-9f52efa1d0b8&sc_channel=ps&ef_id=Cj0KCQiA_bieBhDSARIsADU4zLebWWM6ZmxRODjR9Xlc7ztNm5JGwqEMSi0EjCLZ9CXYa1YvXL3LMYYaAnV_EALw_wcB:G:s&s_kwcid=AL!4422!3!629393324770!!!g!!).
+The historical data can also be analyzed by BI tools like [Microsoft Power BI on Azure](https://azure.microsoft.com/en-us/products/power-bi).
-Please note that in the demo, we are not demonstrating the visualization aspect.
-We will have a future Quickstart demo that focuses on visualization.

 ![Architecture diagram for the Demo](assets/Overview-2-flight-arch.png)